 Your character’s ancestry determines which people they call their own, whether it’s diverse and ambitious humans, insular but vivacious elves, traditionalist and family-focused dwarves, or any of the other folk.
 A character’s ancestry and their experiences prior to their life as an adventurer—represented by a background—might be key parts of their identity, shape how they see the world, and help them find their place in it.

 You can find the list of All Pathfinder 2 Ancestries here.

 A character has one ancestry and one background, both of which you select during character creation.
 You’ll also select a number of languages for your character.
 Once chosen, your ancestry and background can’t be changed.

 - Ancestries express the culture your character hails from.
 Within many ancestries are heritages— subgroups that each have their own characteristics.
 An ancestry provides ability boosts (and perhaps ability flaws), Hit Points, ancestry feats, and sometimes additional abilities.

 - Backgrounds describe training or environments your character experienced before becoming an adventurer.
 Your character’s background provides ability boosts, skill training, and a skill feat.

 - Languages let your character communicate with the wonderful and weird people and creatures of the world.

-Each entry includes details about the ancestry and presents the rules elements described below (all of these but heritages and ancestry feats are listed in a sidebar).
+Each entry includes details about the ancestry and presents the rules elements described below.

 This tells you how many Hit Points your character gains from their ancestry at 1st level.
 You’ll add the Hit Points from your character’s class (including their Constitution modifier) to this number.
 For more on calculating Hit Points, see Step 7: Record Class Details.